mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P06-Team-Attack-And-Defense/readme.md

 # Add Death statistics

 You will do this one on your own.
-Create this method that will act as a setter for `self.deaths`.
+Create a method to act as a setter for `self.deaths`.

 Add the `add_death` method to the Hero class: